Avoid sleeping problems through baby separation anxiety

 At

-about 4 to 6 months, she learns that you and she are different beings
+about 4 to 6 months, your baby learns that you and they are different beings

-and she also remembers you, even if she does not see you.
-But
+and they also remember you, even if they don't see you.
+However, they

-nor the experience to know that you will be back soon
+nor the experience to know that you'll be back soon

 Feeling anxious about not having the security of your presence is only